paulmillr/tx-tor-broadcaster/README.md

 # tx-tor-broadcaster

-CLI utility that broadcasts BTC, ETH, SOL, ZEC & XMR transactions through TOR using public block explorers.
+CLI utility that broadcasts BTC, ETH, SOL, ZEC & XMR transactions through [TOR](https://www.torproject.org) using public block explorers.

+Provides a great degree of anonymity for your transactions.

 Ensures no traffic is passed outside TOR, including DNS requests.
 Uses one small dependency which provides list of popular user agents.
 See [fingerprinting](#fingerprinting) section for additional information.